onthebusiness/harelang.org/content/tutorials/introduction.md

       Note that switch expressions are required to be *exhaustive*, which means that every possible value of the *switch value* should have a corresponding branch.
-If you do not want to handle every possibility individually, you can add a "default" branch by omitting the value `case =>`.
+If you do not want to handle every possibility individually, you can add a "default" branch by omitting the value: `case =>`.
 This branch will be executed should no more-specific branch suffice.
       This is also possible with match cases that omit the match type.
 - title: Using yield